 - Clothing and fabrics: Clothing, linens, and fabrics can be damaged by moisture, pests, and mildew.
 They should be stored in a dry and climate-controlled area of your home.

-- Food items: Food should never be stored in a garage, as it attracts pests and can spoil quickly in extreme temperatures.
+- Food items: Most foods should never be stored in a garage.
+It attracts pests and can spoil quickly in extreme temperatures.

 Generally, it is best to avoid storing items in a garage that can be damaged by temperature changes, moisture, or pests.
 Instead, look for a dry and controlled environment in your home to store these items.